MarcinOrlowski/lombok-php/docs/attributes/setter.md

 }
 ```

-This will throw `MethodAlreadyExistsException` as `setId()` method already exists.
+This will throw a `MethodAlreadyExistsException` as the `setId()` method already exists.

-Behavior is different for class level attributes:
+The behavior is different for class-level attributes.
+In this case, the original `setId()` remains
+and no `Lombok PHP` accessor is provided.

 ```php
 use Lombok\Setter;